Index

 - pull a fast one = trick someone.

-- be quick on the uptake = be quick to
+- be quick on the uptake = be quick to understand something

-- Buck naked = stark naked, completely
+- Buck naked = stark naked, completely naked

-- toot one's own horn = talk boastfully
+- toot one's own horn = talk boastfully about oneself or one's

 achievements.